Tennessee Expands Brownfields Redevelopment Incentives

 - Expands the definition of “brownfield property” to include properties that have been the subject of mitigation as a brownfield project, in addition to properties that have been the subject of investigation or remediation.

-Developers, local community leaders, and economic development professionals should evaluate opportunities under the amended TIF law, F&E tax credit law, and new grant program.
+Developers, local community leaders, and economic development professionals should evaluate all opportunities under the amended TIF law, F&E tax credit law, and new grant program.
 Read more details.

 Contact Us